freeCodeCamp/outreach-for-good/README.md

 This app contains npm scripts for easy deployment to Heroku.

+After logging in to Heroku with Heroku toolbelt, deploying is accomplished by:

+    $ grunt buildcontrol:heroku

 The env variables that need to be set:

 - APP_SECRET = *SECRET*